fp-mt-test-org/template-java-kotlin-library/README.md

 1. Go to backstage, select this template from the catalog to create a new library.
 2. Verify your first build passes successfully.
-3. Set default branch from `master` to `main`.
-5. Clone the new library repo locally.
+3. Clone the new library repo locally.
-10. Test
+4. Test
     `flex build`

 ### How to apply template updates